California lawmakers fast-track bill that would require online sellers to verify their identity

 Lawmakers are racing to deliver the bills to Democratic Gov. Gavin Newsom in a few weeks.
 Once signed, the bills would take effect immediately — a new get-tough-on-crime strategy in an election year seeking to ease the growing fears of voters while preserving progressive policies designed to keep people out of prison.

-On Tuesday, lawmakers are also planning to add a clause to the retail theft bills that would void the laws if voters pass a tough-on-crime ballot initiative.
+On Tuesday, Democratic lawmakers are also planning to add a clause to some of the retail theft bills that would void the laws if voters pass a tough-on-crime ballot initiative.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.